meherbejaoui/meherbejaoui.github.io/_posts/2021-04-30-kmeans-clustering-and-similarity-visualization-of-constitutions.md

 ## Visualizing text corpus similarity

 We can visualize the similarities based on the TF-IDF features.
 To do so, we start by constructing the *vectorizer* as usual.
-We specify `max_features` to build a vocabulary that only consider the top max_features ordered by term frequency across the dataset.
+We specify `max_features` to build a vocabulary that considers only the top `max_features` ordered by term frequency across the dataset.

 ```python